Raymo111/raymo111.github.io/README.md

 ![Preview](assets/images/preview.png)

 Please feel free to use any part of this in anything you want, as long as you keep it open-source!
+I'd also appreciate a link to https://raymond.li on as many pages as you can if you choose to use this on the web.
+It doesn't have to be visible (can be tiny and same color as background), but it helps my SEO massively.
+Thank you!!!